WebOrigami/docs/content/async-tree/trailingSlash.md

 - test/
 ```

 The trailing slashes let you quickly see that `src/` and `test/` represent subfolders.
+It may help to think about the trailing slash as a file extension added to the names of folders.

 ## Saving work in tree traversal